 How did they lose their visibility?

 Again, almost all of the lost traffic was brand keywords.

 The nature of the algorithm

-Depending on the kind of algorithm, some of the Google algorithms can only decrease your rankings or make you recover from your previous drop (e.g. Google Panda, Google Penguin) after fixing the issues with a link audit (Google Penguin) or on page SEO (Google Panda).
+Depending on the kind of algorithm, some of the Google algorithms can only decrease your rankings or make you recover from your previous drop (e.g. Google Panda, Google Penguin) after fixing the issues with a link audit (Google Penguin) or technical SEO (Google Panda).
 This means that they work on a domain or page level.

 The core algorithm changes, e.g. Rank Brain or Knowledge Graph will modify how Google understands your query or ranks a website for a given query.
 We can still see our website going up or down in rankings, but only if it ranks for the keywords that were affected by the algo change.

 Whatever the nature of this algorithm is, it is not targeting a specific domain, but rather queries or query groups.

 To prove this hypothesis, let’s analyze winner keywords for the websites with the biggest visibility drops.
 If my hypothesis is right, the websites dropping for brand keywords will at the same time gain new rankings for other brand keywords.